-This Quarterly Report on Form 10-Q (this "Form 10-Q") includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which involve substantial risks and uncertainties.
+This Quarterly Report on Form 10-Q (this "Form 10-Q") includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Exchange Act"), which involve substantial risks and uncertainties.
 These statements reflect the current views of management with respect to future events and our financial performance.
-These forward-looking statements include statements regarding product plans and performance, future growth and financial performance, preliminary purchase price allocations with respect to acquired assets, timing for revenue recognition and validation processes, expectations regarding funding of product and business development initiatives and capital expenditures, and anticipated impacts on our business of the ongoing COVID-19 pandemic and related public health measures.
+These forward-looking statements include statements regarding product plans and performance, future growth and financial performance, purchase price allocations with respect to acquired assets, anticipated cost efficiencies associated with locating certain manufacturing assembly activities in the new Mexico manufacturing facility and timing for completion of validation processes with respect to the facility, timing for revenue recognition and validation processes, expectations regarding funding of product and business development initiatives and capital expenditures, and anticipated impacts on our business of COVID-19 and related public health measures.
 In some cases, you can identify these statements by forward-looking words such as "outlook," "believes," "expects," "future," "potential," "continues," "may," "will," "should," "could," "seeks," "approximately," "predicts," "intends," "plans," "estimates," "anticipates" or the negative version of these words or other comparable words or phrases, but the absence of these words does not mean that a statement is not forward-looking.
 These forward-looking statements, which are subject to risks, uncertainties and assumptions about us, may include projections of our future financial performance, our anticipated growth strategies and anticipated trends in our business.